brendt/stitcher.io/src/content/blog/2017-02-18-tackling_responsive_images-part_2.md

 If you would like to read the source code instead of this post, [here you go](https://github.com/brendt/responsive-images).

 Like I wrote earlier, the first version of the scaling down algorithm was based on the width of images.
 It worked, but it wasn't solving the actual problem: optimizing bandwidth usage.
 The real solution was in downscaling images based on their filesizes.
 The problem there: how could you know the dimensions of an image, when you know the desired filesize.
 This is where high school maths came into play.
-I was actually surprised how much fun I had figuring out this "forumla".
+I was actually surprised how much fun I had figuring out this "formula".
 I haven't been in school for a few years, and I was rather happy I could use some basic maths skills again!

 This is what I did: